KI7MT/wspr-analytics/docs/index.md

     REM Run the following command
     echo Spark runs better on Linux.
-    echo   Please consider running Spark apps in echo   VirtualBox if you^'re host os is Windows
+    echo   Please consider running Spark apps in echo   VirtualBox if your host os is Windows!!
     ```